-VM-exit instruction information.
-For VM exits due to attempts to execute INS, INVEPT, INVPCID, INVVPID, LIDT, LGDT, LLDT, LOADIWKEY, LTR, OUTS, RDRAND, RDSEED, SIDT, SGDT, SLDT, STR, VMCLEAR, VMPTRLD, VMPTRST, VMREAD, VMWRITE, VMXON, XRSTORS, or XSAVES, this field receives information about the instruction that caused the VM exit.
-The format of the field depends on the identity of the instruction causing the VM exit:

-- For VM exits due to attempts to execute INS or OUTS, the field has the format is given in Table 28-8.1 - For VM exits due to attempts to execute INVEPT, INVPCID, or INVVPID, the field has the format is given in Table 28-9. - For VM exits due to attempts to execute LIDT, LGDT, SIDT, or SGDT, the field has the format is given in Table 28-10. - For VM exits due to attempts to execute LLDT, LTR, SLDT, or STR, the field has the format is given in Table 28-11. - For VM exits due to attempts to execute RDRAND, RDSEED, TPAUSE, or UMWAIT, the field has the format is given in Table 28-12. - For VM exits due to attempts to execute VMCLEAR, VMPTRLD, VMPTRST, VMXON, XRSTORS, or XSAVES, the field has the format is given in Table 28-13. - For VM exits due to attempts to execute VMREAD or VMWRITE, the field has the format is given in Table 28-14. - For VM exits due to attempts to execute LOADIWKEY, the field has the format is given in Table 28-15.
+- VM-exit instruction information.
+For VM exits due to attempts to execute INS, INVEPT, INVPCID, INVVPID, LIDT, LGDT, LLDT, LOADIWKEY, LTR, OUTS, RDRAND, RDSEED, SIDT, SGDT, SLDT, STR, TPAUSE, UMWAIT, VMCLEAR, VMPTRLD, VMPTRST, VMREAD, VMWRITE, VMXON, XRSTORS, or XSAVES, this field receives information about the instruction that caused the VM exit.
+The format of the field depends on the identity of the instruction causing the VM exit: - For VM exits due to attempts to execute INS or OUTS, the field has the format is given in Table 28-8. - For VM exits due to attempts to execute INVEPT, INVPCID, or INVVPID, the field has the format is given in Table 28-9. - For VM exits due to attempts to execute LIDT, LGDT, SIDT, or SGDT, the field has the format is given in Table 28-10. - For VM exits due to attempts to execute LLDT, LTR, SLDT, or STR, the field has the format is given in Table 28-11. - For VM exits due to attempts to execute RDRAND or RDSEED, the field has the format is given in Table 28-12. - For VM exits due to attempts to execute TPAUSE or UMWAIT, the field has the format is given in Table 28-13. - For VM exits due to attempts to execute VMCLEAR, VMPTRLD, VMPTRST, VMXON, XRSTORS, or XSAVES, the field has the format is given in Table 28-14. - For VM exits due to attempts to execute VMREAD or VMWRITE, the field has the format is given in Table 28-15. - For VM exits due to attempts to execute LOADIWKEY, the field has the format is given in Table 28-16.